 Bethenod was the 2010 artistic director of the Paris Nuit Blanche.
 He is also currently the chairman of Crédac (Ivry) and of the Fondation de France cultural committee.
-He has curated two exhibitions of the Pinault Collection, presented at the Grimaldi Forum in Monaco (“Art Lovers,” 2014) and the Folkwang Museum in Essen (“Dancing with Myself,” 2016), and Punta Della Dogana (“Luogo e Segni”, 2019).
+He has curated three exhibitions of the Pinault Collection, presented at the Grimaldi Forum in Monaco (“Art Lovers,” 2014), the Folkwang Museum in Essen (“Dancing with Myself,” 2016), and Punta Della Dogana (“Luogo e Segni”, 2019).

 From 2010 to 2017, Hovanessian was the administrator of the Musée Jacquemart André, owned by the Institut de France and managed by Culturespaces, as well director of programming and exhibitions of Culturespaces, a subsidiary of ENGIE.
 Hovanessian began her career at the Grande Halle de la Villette, where she worked on corporate sponsorships and private gifts, followed by three years at the Forum des Images as director of marketing.
 She then became director of the association Paris Musée, which oversees all Parisian institutions’ exhibitions and cultural projects.